DPDK/dpdk/doc/guides/nics/qede.rst

 This section provides instructions to configure SR-IOV with Linux OS.

-**Note**: librte_pmd_qede will be used to bind to SR-IOV VF device and Linux native kernel driver (QEDE) will function as SR-IOV PF driver.
+**Note**: librte_pmd_qede will be used to bind to SR-IOV VF device and Linux native kernel driver (qede) will function as SR-IOV PF driver.
 Requires PF driver to be 8.10.x.x or higher.

 #.
 Verify SR-IOV and ARI capability is enabled on the adapter using ``lspci``: